chun8933/PyTorch-Underwater-Image-Enhancement/README.md

 ### Updated
 python main.py -h
-To use cv2 superres, plz add --superres also, install lib by pip install opencv-contrib-python
+To use cv2 superres, plz add --superres also, lib opencv-contrib-python is required

+### Docker
+The image "chunchan/python-cv-image" is from https://github.com/chun8933/Docker-Python-Torch-CV.git
+modify the image name to your own built

 ### Requirements